RedMediaTech/ODTSR/README.md

 ## ⏰ Update
+- **2025.11.25**: Arxiv link(including supplementary materials) is released.
 - **2025.11.21**: code is released.

 :star: If ODTSR is helpful to you, please help star this repo.
-Thanks! :hugs:
+Thanks!

 ## 🌟 Overview Framework
 ![ODTSR_1](static/1.png)